 Improvised Fire Starting Techniques – The Easy Wins

-Sometimes in a survival or emergency situation, you may end up needing to start a fire without matches.
+Sometimes in a survival or emergency situation, you may end up needing to build a fire without matches.

 If you find yourself without access to the standard equipment for getting a fire going, there a few simple techniques that will have you making fire in next to no time.